CITE: Evaluating Threats

 To edit a scoring option, follow these steps:

-3. Select the scoring model to be edited, and click on the Scoring Categories tab.
+- Select the scoring model to edit and click the Scoring Categories tab.

-4. Select the scoring category to be edited, and click on the Scoring Options tab.
+- Select the scoring category to edit and click the Scoring Options tab.

-5. Select the scoring option to be edited, and click on the Edit Icon next to the scoring option.
+- Select the scoring option to edit and click Edit next to the scoring option.

-6. Here, users will be prompted the same scoring option's edit component as when adding a new scoring option.
+- The system opens the same edit component used when creating a new scoring option.

-7. After doing all the necessary edits, click Save.
+- After making all necessary edits, click Save.

 Delete a Scoring Option